jshvn/dotfiles/zsh/cheat/cheat.md

 ### 👨🏻‍💻 Dotfiles

 ```
-    $ dotfiles              :   navigates to where the dotfiles are installed
+    $ dotfiles              :   change directory to where dotfiles are installed
-    $ reload                :   reloads zsh configuration from dotfiles
+    $ reload                :   reloads zsh configuration from local dotfiles
-    $ update                :   update and reinstall dotfiles from origin
+    $ update                :   update and reinstall dotfiles from origin dotfiles
 ```

 ### 😇 Cheat functions